Truly sustainable farming

 Today, however, the biggest challenge to the salmon industry is the sea lice.
 In addition to innovative successful internal changes regarding 1) production of bigger smolt, 2) strategic relocation of our farming activities to more exposed farming, and 3) the use of lumpfish to fight the sea lice, Hiddenfjord works tirelessly to strengthen the national legislation regarding sea lice.
 Just like in 2003, we relentlessly lobby the national authorities to strengthen the legislation to make the industry reduce the sea lice levels, and to prevent the spread of sea lice from one salmon farm to other salmon farms.

 1st of June 2020, the maximum number of allowed sea lice was reduced to 1,0 sea lice per salmon.
-The maximum number is set to decrease to 0,5 from 1st of June 2021.
-Once again Hiddenfjord is the driving force behind these enhancements of the farming regulations in the Faroe Islands and we continue to lobby towards even stricter sea lice regulations.
+1st of June 2021, the maximum number of allowed sea lice was reduced to 0,5 sea lice per salmon for a three-month period between 1st of May to 31st of August.
+Once again, Hiddenfjord has been the driving force behind these enhancements of farming regulations in the Faroe Islands.
+We continue to lobby for even stricter sea lice regulations.

 2 Based on a 18% difference between the live weight and the gutted salmon.